sb-ncbr/dareg-api/README.workflows.deployment.md

             - name: Generate op-openfaas.config
             template:
                 src: openfaas-config.j2
-                dest: /home/debian/oneprovider_config/99-openfaas.config # this is destination file where oneprovider config will be produced; we will use that later```
+                dest: /home/debian/oneprovider_config/99-openfaas.config # this is destination file where oneprovider config will be produced; we will use that later
+                ```
-11. Add SSH key of your machine where ansible is located(worker, bastion) to one provider so the ansible can perform step 10. make sure oneprovider is reachable at port 22.
+10. Add SSH key of your machine (where ansible is located - worker, bastion) to Oneprovider so the Ansible can perform step 9.
+Make sure Oneprovider is reachable at port 22.
-12. Run
+11. Run
     - ```cd onedata-deployments/openfaas/ansible/
         sudo apt install -y python3 python3-pip
         sudo python3 -m pip install ansible "Jinja2>=2.10,<3.1" jmespath kubernetes
         ```
     - or setup the prerequisities according this readme https://github.com/onedata/onedata-deployments/blob/master/openfaas/ansible/README.md
-13. Make sure all nodes can be connected via SSH
+12. Make sure all nodes can be connected via SSH
-    - from bastion/worker to CP
+    - From bastion/worker to CP
-    - from bastion/worker to oneprovider
+    - From bastion/worker to Oneprovider
-    - from CP to oneprovider
+    - From CP to Oneprovider
-14. Finally, run the ansible playbook via command ```ansible-playbook -i hosts site.yml```
+13. Finally, run the ansible playbook via command ```ansible-playbook -i hosts site.yml```
-15. Hopefully, everything goes well.
-Now check whether there is a config on oneprovider machine at path you specified in step 10.
+14. Hopefully, everything goes well.
+Now check whether there is a config on the Oneprovider machine at path you specified in step 9.
 In case of the README, it's ```/home/debian/oneprovider_config/99-openfaas.config```.
-Make sure the file exists and move it to the appropriate folder, where oneprovider reads its configs.
-In case of our dev provider ```oneprovider01-devel-onedata-e-infra-cz``` the path for reading the config by oneprovider is ```/opt/onedata/oneprovider/persistence/etc/op_worker/config.d/```, so move the config there.
-The config looks like this(delete the comments):
+Make sure the file exists and move it to the appropriate folder, where Oneprovider reads its configs.
+In case of our dev provider ```oneprovider01-devel-onedata-e-infra-cz``` the path for reading the config by Oneprovider is ```/opt/onedata/oneprovider/persistence/etc/op_worker/config.d/``` The config looks like this(delete the comments):
-    -```[
+    -
+    ```
+    [
         {op_worker, [
             {openfaas_host, "78.128.235.174"}, # IP of your worker node
             {openfaas_port, 31112},